"The social object that unites people isn't a company or a product; the social object that most unites people is a shared value or purpose."

 ERGs build high-trust relationships that help companies flourish.
 The groups foster a sense of belonging and inspire conversation, bring new ways to look at issues and drive innovation.

 Many executives at companies with ERGs find that they're a critical resource for gaining deeper insights from their Trust Index™ survey results.
 When there are gaps in experiences, leaders often turn to ERGs to ensure that everyone, regardless of role or demographic, can succeed.

 How should you start an Employee Resource Group?

-Then, invite all employees to participate in all ERGs, either as a member of the specific group or as an ally.
+Once you’ve set up your ERG, invite all employees to participate, either as a member of the specific group or as an ally.

 Subscribe to the Great Place To Work newsletter and learn how to create a high-trust workplace regardless of where, when or how your employees work.